 MIO covers information about your visa status in the US, OU resources, and transportation from the airport to campus.
 You will receive an email (to your OU email address) in early July with instructions to access MIO.

 After you graduate from high school, you must have your high school send OU your final high school transcript verifying your date of graduation.
 This must be submitted directly from your high school, so please contact your school to complete this.

 Your Sooner Card serves as your student ID and can be used to dine at OU restaurants with your meal plan, access the Sarkeys Fitness Center, check out books from the Bizzell Memorial Library, and more.
 To upload a photo to be used on your Sooner Card, please download and log into the Transact App with your OU Net ID and password and upload your photo on the app.
-After we have reviewed and accepted your photo, you'll be able to access your Sooner Card.
+After we have reviewed and accepted your photo, you’ll be able to access your Sooner Card.